-A blood culture is a test on a sample of blood to check for bacteria in the bloodstream; it may be done if a doctor suspects a blood infection.
-A blood culture may be helpful in determining the specific bacteria causing an infection and selecting the appropriate antibiotic to treat it.
+A blood culture is a test on a sample of blood to check for bacteria, a fungus, or sometimes viruses in the bloodstream.
+The test may be done if a doctor suspects a blood infection.
+A blood culture may help determine the specific organism causing an infection and select the appropriate antibiotic to treat it.

 Usually a blood culture is needed only if a person is severely ill.
-Blood cultures are commonly done when a person has a high fever or shaking chills that indicate there may be bacteria in the blood.
+Blood cultures are commonly done when a person has a high fever or shaking chills that mean there may be an infection of the blood.

-It usually takes between 1 and 3 days to get the results of a blood culture; however, it can take as long as 7 to 10 days.
+It usually takes between 1 and 3 days to get the results of a blood culture.
+But a blood culture to look for a fungus or virus can take weeks.

 eMedicineHealth Medical Reference from Healthwise